form-o-fill/form-o-fill-chrome-extension/README.md

 - Notice which version of Form-O-Fill you are using (Tools -> Extensions)
 - Checkout (clone) this repository
 - Checkout the version tag you noted earlier (eg. git checkout v1.0.0)
-- If a rule does strange things, copy that rule from the rule editor and save it somewhere (eg. form-o-fill-v1.0.0-error-rules.txt)
+- If a rule does strange things, export or copy that rule from the rule editor using the export button.
 - Deactivate the version of Form-O-Fill you got from the chrome web store.
 - In Tools -> Extensions click on "Developer Mode" (top right) then click on "Load unpacked extension ..." and choose the "src" path of the git clone.
   See https://developer.chrome.com/extensions/getstarted#unpacked for details.
 - Paste your saved rule in the rule editor.
 - Bug still reproducable?
 Very good.
 - File an issue (https://github.com/form-o-fill/form-o-fill-chrome-extension/issues)
-- Attach the errornous rule, a test HTML file activating that rule.
+- Attach the errornous rule and ideally a test HTML file activating that rule.
 - If possible also export the logs you get with the cloned Form-O-Fill: Form-O-Fill Options -> Logs -> Download Logs Check that file for private / sensitive imformation and attach a gist to the issue you filed.
 - The Form-O-Fill Team thanks you for taking the time.